AaronArada11/AaronArada11/README.md

 I'm a **Computer Science student specializing in Software Engineering** who enjoys learning how real software systems are designed and built.

-I'm currently exploring **backend development, full-stack applications, and system design** while building projects to better understand how scalable software works.
+I'm currently exploring **RAG systems, full-stack applications, and system design** while building projects to better understand how scalable software works.

 ---